Prince Von Hohenlohe retires from competitive skiing at World Championships, aged 64 - KESQ

 By Issy Ronald, CNN

-Aged 64, Mexico’s Prince Hubertus von Hohenlohe-Langenburg competed in his 20th Alpine Ski World Championships on Friday.
+Aged 64, Mexico’s Prince Hubertus of Hohenlohe-Langenburg competed in his 20th Alpine Ski World Championships on Friday.

 A multicolored, lycra-clad smudge against the snow, Hohenlohe failed to finish his first run of the men’s giant slalom as he raced in what is likely his last World Championships outing, 41 years after his first.